Discover Milford – Milford Heritage Walks

 These three Milford heritage walks are set out below, or available as a pdf to download here, best printed on A3:

-Milford Walks leaflet pdf
+Milford and Makeney leaflet

-From the 1780s, when Jedediah Strutt began building in the ancient hamlet of New Mills, life here mainly centred on the textile industry.
+From 1781 when Jedediah Strutt began building in the ancient hamlet of New Mills, life here mainly centred on the textile industry.
 Even today, most buildings in Milford and the neighbouring village of Makeney are linked with the area’s industrial development, and help tell the story of the workers who lived in the shadow of the mills.

 In 2001, the universal significance of the textile mills beside the River Derwent was recognised when the stretch of valley between Matlock Bath and Derby was designated a World Heritage Site.

 These short walks look at some of the most significant sites in Milford and Makeney.
 The starting point for each walks is the interpretation board opposite the Strutt Arms on the A6 main road, which will tell you more about this industrial community, and show you how it has changed in the past two centuries.

 Cross the road and carry on to the bridge, opened in 1793.
 This bridge was initiated by Jedediah Strutt and handed over to the Turnpike Trust.
 The cost together with the bridge over the cut and the toll houses was £2153 17s 1d.
 Down below its south-eastern corner are the remains of the Toll House, largely demolished when the bridge was widened in 1906.
 Tolls were collected for the maintenance of the road and the bridge and to recover the initial cost.

 Walk south along Makeney Road.
 Across the river are the sluice gates for the mills.
 You can also see the weirs and the paved river bed which ensured fast flowing water.
 From here also view the footbridge, which replaced a suspension bridge built by William Strutt in 1826 and was demolished just after World War II.